GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Experiments and Results

 \subsection{Ablation Study}

-To study the importance of our fusion framework, we conduct an ablation study and the results are summarized in Table \ref{tab:ablation-results}.

-We compare our GAME-ON model with unimodal graphical approaches (Textual and Visual in Table \ref{tab:ablation-results}) to demonstrate the importance of our multimodal framework.
-We also compare our framework with two other multimodal graphical methods to evaluate the efficacy of \emph{(a)} graph attention layers to attend to relevant nodes in the fully connected graph adaptively and \emph{(b)} multimodal connections for granular inter-modal interaction.
-To this end, we create two separate versions of our model.
+To study the importance of our fusion framework, we conducted an ablation study, and the results are summarized in Table \ref{tab:ablation-results}.
+Specifically, we compare our GAME-ON model with unimodal graphical approaches (Textual and Visual in Table \ref{tab:ablation-results}) to demonstrate the importance of our multimodal framework.
+We also experiment to understand the significance of adaptive selection (using graph attention layer) of important multimodal nodes in the graph for a given news sample.

+Other than the lightweight attention based graphical interaction, we also look at the importance of early fusion, and inter-modality interaction.
+For this we once remove the inter-modal edges from the graph and separately train to different graphs for the modalities, and rather than combining them early in the pipeline, we concatenate them at a later stage to shed some light on the importance granular intermodal interaction and early fusion.
+We compare our framework with two other multimodal graphical methods to evaluate the efficacy of two significant improvements in our proposed model:

+\textbf{1.
+Absence of Graph Attention Layer in a multimodal fully-connected graph (GCN-Fusion).} The GAT layer attends to relevant nodes in the fully connected graph adaptively and simultaneously weighs multimodal connections for granular inter-and intra-modal interactions to learn the optimal contribution of both.
+To this end, we replace our GAT layer with a simple graph convolution (GCN) layer to highlight its importance.
+GAME-ON model outperforms this GCN based model (\textbf{GCN-Fusion} model in Table \ref{tab:ablation-results}) on both datasets by an average of \textbf{3.6\%} and \textbf{3.3\%} in F1-score and accuracy, respectively.